feifel/jtra/SPECS.md

 - The user selects a **date range** (defaults to today).
 - The app groups consecutive entries that share **both the same JIRA ticket key AND the same description text** into a single worklog entry.
 If the same ticket appears with two different descriptions (e.g. two separate tasks on `PROJ-55`), they are submitted as **two separate worklog entries**.
   - Grouping rule: entries are grouped only when they are consecutive **and** both `ticket` and `description` match exactly.
+  - **Entries from different days are never grouped** — each day's entries are submitted separately with their respective dates.
   - Example: `PROJ-55 / "Write spec"` at 10:00 + `PROJ-55 / "Write spec"` at 10:15 → one worklog of 00:30.
   - Example: `PROJ-55 / "Write spec"` at 10:00 + `PROJ-55 / "Code review"` at 10:15 → two separate worklogs.
 - A **preview table** is shown before submission.
 The user can confirm or cancel.